ptrpl4/bash-mac/apps-and-tools/cli/cli.md

 ### PATH

 `$PATH` environment variable.
-It sets the directories that the shell searches for executable files It's a list of directory paths, separated by colons (`:`)
+It contains the directories that the shell searches for executable files It's a list of directory paths, separated by colons (`:`)

 `/bin` - default system executable files